Cost of Attendance (Budget) Increase

 - Changes in untaxed income (e.g., child support)

-- Unusual expenses (e.g., medical and/or dental expenses not covered by insurance, costs associated with a natural disaster)
+- Unusual expenses that occurred in 2017 (e.g., medical and/or dental expenses not covered by insurance, costs associated with a natural disaster)

 Pursuant to the basic premise of student financial aid, parents and students have the primary responsibility to finance educational expenses.